Home / Camping

 Lake Eildon National Park

-Secluded campground with campfire spots and peaceful atmosphere.
+Secluded campground tucked into a quiet arm of the lake with campfire spots and a peaceful atmosphere.

 1

 Popular campgrounds fill up quickly during summer holidays, Easter, and long weekends.
-Book through Parks Victoria for national park campgrounds.
+Book national park sites through Parks Victoria.

 2

-Collection of firewood in national parks is prohibited.
-Bring your own or purchase from local suppliers before arriving.
+Collecting firewood in national parks is prohibited.
+Bring your own or buy from local suppliers before you arrive.

 3